Test in a live environment

 Choosing between PDF and PDFA comes down to your specific needs.
 If your main concern is the distribution and security of electronic documents, then the standard PDF format is likely your best option.
 However, if long-term archiving and preservation are what you are after, PDFA will serve you well.

 IronPDF offers a free trial.
 During this period, you can explore the full functionality of the tool without any restrictions.
 After your trial period, obtaining a license is straightforward; the license starts at $749, which is a worthwhile investment given the robust features and the long-term benefits that IronPDF provides.
-Here are some of the important features include:
+Some of the important features include: